Lower Tanana language

 Lower Tanana (also Tanana and/or Middle Tanana) is an endangered language spoken in Interior Alaska in the lower Tanana River villages of Minto and Nenana.
 Of about 380 Tanana people in the two villages, about 30 still speak the language.
-As of 2010, “Speakers who grew up with Lower Tanana as their first language can be found only in the 250-person village of Minto.”
+As of 2010, "Speakers who grew up with Lower Tanana as their first language can be found only in the 250-person village of Minto."
 It is one of the large family of Athabaskan languages, also known as Dené.

-The Athabaskan (or Dené) bands who formerly occupied a territory between the Salcha and the Goodpaster rivers spoke a distinct dialect that linguists term the Middle Tanana language.
+The Athabaskan (or Dené) bands who formerly occupied a territory between the Salcha and the Goodpaster rivers spoke a distinct language that linguists term the Middle Tanana language.